 When you create a new deployment, you can find the autoscaling option under Advanced settings.

 Once you confirm your changes or create a new deployment, autoscaling is activated with system default settings that you can adjust as needed (though for most use cases the default settings will likely suffice).

 View and adjust autoscaling settings on data tiers:

-Open the Edit page for your deployment to see the current size of each Elasticsearch data tier.
-In this example, a hot data and content tier on a memory optimized configuration has a current size of
+Open the Edit page for your deployment to get the current and maximum size per zone of each Elasticsearch data tier.
+In this example, the hot data and content tier has the following settings:

-View and adjust autoscaling settings on a machine learning node:
+View and adjust autoscaling settings on a machine learning instance:

-Like the data tiers, from the deployment Edit page you can see the current size of the machine learning nodes.
-In this example, the machine learning node has a current size of
+From the deployment Edit page you can check the minimum and maximum size of your deployment’s machine learning instances.
+In this example, the machine learning instance has the following settings:

 - Over time, the volume of data and the size of any machine learning jobs in your deployment are likely to grow.
-Let’s assume that to meet storage requirements your hot data tier has scaled up to its maximum allowed size of 116GB.
+Let’s assume that to meet storage requirements your hot data tier has scaled up to its maximum allowed size of 64GB RAM and 32 vCPU.
 At this point, a notification appears on the deployment overview page letting you know that the tier has scaled to capacity.
 You’ll also receive an alert by email.